OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 Visa Bulletin Often current for many countries; check monthly.
 Subject to retrogression in some countries; check monthly.
 Higher retrogression risk; check monthly.

 Advantages Highest priority, no PERM, EB-1A self-petition.
 Lower bar than EB-1; NIW enables self-petition; fits advanced professionals.
-Broad coverage; large quota; clear employer-sponsored path.
+Broad coverage; clear employer-sponsored path.

 Family eligibility Spouse and unmarried children <21 are eligible for immigrant status in all categories.